-What Is IEC 60601-1?
+So What Is IEC 60601-1?

-<strong>IEC 60601-1</strong> is the international standard for the safety and essential performance of medical electrical equipment.
-Published by the International Electrotechnical Commission, it defines requirements for leakage current limits, dielectric strength, protective earth resistance, and overall electrical safety under single-fault conditions.
+<strong>IEC 60601-1</strong> is the international standard governing the safety and essential performance of medical electrical equipment.
+Published by the International Electrotechnical Commission, it spells out the limits for leakage current, dielectric strength, protective earth resistance, and overall electrical safety — including how equipment must behave under a single-fault condition.

-moximTECH's Certification Commitment
+moximTECH's Commitment to Certification

 - <strong>IEC 60601-1</strong> — Medical electrical equipment: general safety and essential performance